-Out now from Picador in the UK, and from Pegasus in the US!
+Out now in Hardback and Paperback (Picador) in the UK, and in Hardback (Pegasus) in the US!

 Daughters of Chivalry